 There are five different cams and they are not interchangeable.
 The cams are each unique in the four of the intake compartments.
 They have a primary ramp to pull up the locking lash in the MDS lifter.
 This has to be done before the secondary ramp closes a check ball in the lifter.
 They are not interchangeable because the timing on each of the compartments is set forwards a few degrees.
 The following are the five vehicle groups that the cams fit:

-- DNJ Engine Components is a full line provider of Domestic & Japanese engine parts for all cars and trucks and offers listings of all engines.
+- DNJ Engine Components is a full line provider of Domestic & Japanese engine parts for cars and trucks.

 The Hemi engine uses a bearing set with a wider front bearing.
 It has two slots that line up over the grooves in the cam journal.
 The third bearing is coated to improve durability during cold weather use by reducing friction on the cam.